-The public has the right to examine and take a copy of any public record of __________ School District No. _____.
+The public has the right to examine and take a copy of any public record of Parma School District No. 137.
 This policy sets forth the procedure for accessing the district’s public records.

 DEFINITIONS

 “Applicant” means any person formally seeking a paid or volunteer position with a public agency; it does not include any person seeking appointment to a position normally filled by election.